dbuchwald/6502/README.md

 The rationale behind this project is pretty simple - the best way to test your understanding of certain subject is to try to expand on what you have learned.
 You never know if you understood something until you test it by introducing changes to original design - and I used this approach in this project to learn a lot.
 It was my first proper electronics project, so I would like to apologize for any mistakes.
 If you think something is off or could have been done differently - please go ahead and raise issue for the repo!
 All improvements are welcome!

+## Why would I bother using this build instead of Ben's?

+Basically, it gives you almost all the flexibility of Ben's buid without the hassle of breadboard connections for the critical components.
+You can still run all of Ben's programs (using second VIA port), but the days of looking for loose wire between RAM and CPU are over :) You can, obviously, still experiment with peripherals and breadboard connections using extension port and second VIA.

+On top of that you get additional features like extra screen (via onboard connector), keyboard for more versatile input and finally all-in-one serial over USB terminal.
+You also get easy to use software ready to be installed on the machine to jumpstart your tinkering.
+When using bootloader you don't even have to flash the EEPROM more than once!

+**Important note:** All of the content here is, and always will be open source and free to use, and I don't intend to make any profit out of it.
+The only way I get anything at all (and it's only small commission to be used for future PCBWay orders) is when you order my boards from PCBWay using the links posted below, but you are welcome to grab these gerber files and order the boards from another provider, or even from PCBWay, just by uploading gerbers to your account, if you don't want me to get the commission :)

 ## What is different then?

 Compared to Ben's 6502 build I introduced the following changes: